 We'd love to have you — properly, fully, and as part of the Tribe. 💚

-As a not-for-profit home education community based in Canberra, Tribe Schooling operates across several regulatory frameworks:
+As a not-for-profit home education community based in Canberra, Tribe Schooling operates across several regulatory frameworks, and aware of them, even if not all do not apply directly:

 Education